kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/11_namespaces/README.md

 ## Set the namespace persistently

-Specifying namespaces on the command line can get quite tedious.
+If you want to perform a lot of tasks against a particular namespace, then specifying namespaces on the command line every time can get quite tedious.
 However you can persistantly change namespaces by running:

 ```bash
 $ kubectl config set-context $(kubectl config current-context) --namespace=ns-dev